-Senior officials of the auditing firm Pricewaterhouse Coopers (PwC) presented findings from a survey of APEC CEOs in Da Nang yesterday.
+Senior officials of the auditing firm Pricewaterhouse Coopers (PwC) presented findings from a survey of APEC CEOs in Da Nang on Wednesday.

 Done by auditing firm PriceWaterhouseCopper (PwC), the survey found 92 per cent of CEOs of Vietnamese businesses expected higher earnings and profits.

 The survey covered over 1,400 business leaders in each of the 21 APEC economies in the run up to the annual APEC CEO Summit in Viet Nam.